-The Standing Committees on Public Accounts^A and Crown and Central Agencies^B do not fulfill their responsibilities.
-The Office must provide assurance and advice that is consistent with each Committee's objectives.
-The Office uses quality control processes so that it provides independent, relevant, and reliable information that is consistent with each Committee's objectives.
+The Standing Committees on Public AccountsA and Crown and Central AgenciesB do not fulfill their responsibilities.
+The Office must provide assurance and advice consistent with each Committee's objectives.
+The Office uses quality control processes so that it provides independent, relevant, and reliable information consistent with each Committee's objectives.

 The Office does not have the required competencies and resources to deliver its products and services.
 The quality of its work is dependent on the competencies of the Office's staff.
 The Office has hiring processes and training programs to ensure it acquires and maintains the required competencies.
-To discharge its statutory duties, the Office needs sufficient resources to employ the required competent people.
+To discharge its statutory duties, the Office needs sufficient resources to employ the required number of competent people.
 It also needs sufficient resources to equip, support, and house its staff.
 It needs the support of legislators to obtain the required resources.
-To gain this support, it uses planning and monitoring processes so that its work is relevant to legislators and reliable.
-Also, it publishes a business and financial plan and an annual report on operations to build legislators' support for its request for resources.
+To gain this support, it uses planning and monitoring processes so that its work is reliable and relevent to legislators.
+Also, the Office publishes a business and financial plan and an annual report on operations to build legislators' support for its request for resources.